sufladka/good-things-bad-things/README.md

 Take a look on any open-source framework.
 How long it took it to rise into useful product.
 For example, [Spring Framework](https://github.com/spring-projects/spring-framework), a Java framework established in 2004.
 With 754 contributors and over 27,600 commits, significant resources and community support, a framework is an ongoing endeavor, continually evolving to meet changing needs.

-In conclusion, the decision to build a custom framework should be approached cautiously.
-Unless you have person-years of free resources to invest in development, maintenance, and documentation, leveraging well-established solutions like the Spring Framework is often more pragmatic.
-The complexities of framework development, coupled with the challenges of documentation and team learning, make opting for existing solutions a wise choice for most projects.
-Remember that simplicity and efficiency are often found not in building everything from scratch, but in leveraging the wisdom of the broader development community.

 **True stories (directed by Robert B. Weide)**
 Actors:
 Framework Supplier (FS): The developer who creates the framework.